-Whether a student plans to pursue an academic career (teaching/research) or apply their skills in some other professional setting (industry, government, consulting firm, etc.), each doctoral is strongly encouraged to acquire professional experience through an internship.
+Whether a student plans to pursue an academic career (teaching, research) or apply their skills in some other professional setting (industry, government, consulting firm, etc.), each doctoral is strongly encouraged to acquire professional experience through an internship.
 It is the responsibility of the student, in consultation with their Major Professor, to devise an appropriate plan for obtaining such experience.
-Internships can take many forms, including, but not limited to, working for a consulting firm, and organization, developing a teaching portfolio.
-Students on paid internships may not simultaneously be paid as a teaching or research assistant through the University of Georgia.
+Internships can take many forms, including, but not limited to, working for a consulting firm, an organization, developing a teaching portfolio, or submitting a grant for extramural funding.
+Students on paid internships cannot simultaneously be paid as a teaching or research assistant through UGA.
 Students taking an internship can register for PSYC 9250 in lieu of PSYC 9000.